jean-michel-gonet/angular-backtest/README.md

   may loose their financial independence.

-More generally, this project is for anyone who wonders if the strategies described in all those youtube channels are as wonderful as it looks like, and if they're feasible in practical life.
+More generally, this project is for anyone who wonders if the strategies described in all those youtube channels are as wonderful they look, and if they're feasible in practical life.

-Ah, and also, to use this project you need some knowledge of programming language.
+Oh, and also, to use this project you need some knowledge of programming language.
 Not a lot, but some.
 Because you need to configure your strategy, download the financial data, and make it work.

 ### Beware of over fit
-Besides having bugs in the calculation, the most immediate danger of backtesting is called overfitting
+Besides having bugs in the calculation, the most immediate danger of backtesting is called overfitting.

 In statistics, overfitting is _the production of an analysis that corresponds too closely or exactly to a particular set of data, and may therefore fail to